Grow Butterfly Bush from Seed

 Growing Butterfly Bush from Seed

 Assuming you harvested the seeds at the proper time they should be mature and viable.
 This should yield excellent germination rates.
 Just put a few of the butterfly bush seeds on top of the soil of each cell or container.
 By placing just a few seeds you’ll reduce the need to thin out the seedlings later.
 Don’t bury the seeds, you only need to lightly press them onto the top of the soil.
 To ensure the seeds don’t dry out you should place the containers under a humidity dome or cover them with plastic.
 Butterfly Bush seeds need light to germinate which can be provided from a grow light or in a windowsill with indirect sunlight.
+Be sure and check out our page on the best grow lights for seed starting.

 Butterfly Bush Germination